QualiSystems/shellfoundry/README.md

 ## Contributing

-All your contributiongs are welcomed and encouraged.
+All your contributions are welcomed and encouraged.
 We've compiled detailed information about:

 * [Contributing](.github/contributing.md)
 * [Creating Pull Requests](.github/pull_request_template.md)